araxis/CalculatorEngine/README.md

       }
   }

-  //or for unasyn calculations you can use SyncCalculator for simplicity
+  //or for calculators that calculate synchronously

   public class SumCalculator:SyncCalculator<SumParam,double>
 {